microchip-pic-avr-examples/pic18f47Q10-curiosity-hpc-demo-code/readme.md

 ### Lab 10: EEPROM
 #### Introduction
-This lesson provides code for writing and reading a single byte onto the on-board EEPROM.
+This lab provides code for writing and reading a single byte onto the on-board EEPROM.
 EEPROM is nonvolatile memory, meaning that it does not lose its value when power is shut off.
 This is unlike RAM, which will lose its value when no power is applied.
 The EEPROM is useful for storing variables that must still be present during no power.
 It is also convenient to use if the entire RAM space is used up.
 Writes and reads to the EEPROM are relatively quick, and are much faster than program memory operations.
 #### Hardware Effects
 The top 4 MSBs of the ADC is written to EEPROM.
 These are read afterwards and displayed on the LEDs.
 Rotating the potentiometer changes value of the ADC to be written to and read from EEPROM.
 #### Summary
-This lab has a similar appearance to LESSON 4: ADC.
+This lab has a similar appearance to Lab 4: ADC.
 But instead of directly moving the ADC result directly onto the LEDs, it performs a simple “write” and “read” on the EEPROM.
 As shown on FIGURE 10-1 below, the top 4 MSBs of the ADC result is first written to EEPROM, and retrieved later from the same address before moving onto the LEDs.

 ![Lab 5 Program Flow](images/Lab10-program-flow.PNG)